brypo/serverless-studio-voice-sync/README.md

 This solution utilizes [Twilio Sync](https://www.twilio.com/docs/sync/best-practices-use-cases) to capture **Studio IVR path data** for each **Voice Call**.

-This provides a link between Studio and Programmable Voice data, in a way that can be easily retrieved from an API or forwarded to your own endpoint for long-term retention.
+This provides a link between Studio and Programmable Voice data, in a way that can be easily retrieved from the Sync API or forwarded to your own endpoint for long-term retention.

 ## How does this work?